2024 World Athletics Relays

-The 2024 World Athletics Relays will be held in Nassau, Bahamas, during 2 days in April or May 2024.
+The 2024 World Athletics Relays was held in Nassau, Bahamas on 4 and 5 May 2024.

+Overview

 The first 3 editions of the IAAF World Relays (former name) have been held in the same site: 2014 IAAF World Relays, 2015 IAAF World Relays and 2017 IAAF World Relays.
 Nassau won the bid against Lausanne in November 2022, in Rome.

-These World Relays will serve as a qualifying event for the 2024 Summer Olympic Games from their respective NOCs, composed of the following:
+The competition served as a qualifying event for the 2024 Summer Olympic Games from their respective NOCs, composed of the following: